Addiction is a serious disease. It affects a person’s brain and behavior. There are many things that people can be addicted to, including:

 Path to improved health

-Below are ways you can do help support an addict.
+Below are ways to help support an addict.

 - Get educated.
-Ask the doctor questions about your loved one’s health.
 Do research on addiction.
 The more you learn, the more you will understand the condition and be able to help.

 - Set boundaries.
 It is critical that you and your loved one have defined limits.
 This can help treat their addiction and prevent relapses.
 Limits also protect you from getting hurt emotionally and physically.